-Elise is a PhD student at the School of BioSciences, University of Melbourne, with a background in applied ecology.
-Elise is studying reproducibility and transparency of decisions in ecology and conservation.
-Elise’s research interests include data science, decision analysis, ecological modelling.
+Elliot is a PhD student at the School of BioSciences, University of Melbourne, with a background in applied ecology.
+Elliot is studying reproducibility and transparency of decisions in ecology and conservation.
+Elliot’s research interests include data science, decision analysis, ecological modelling.

 Dr Martin Bush